-- 1. Simulated Rescue the applicant, wearing breathing apparatus or weighted vest, will lift or drag an 80kg dummy around a 30m course.
-Applicants can use an under-arm grip or shoulder strap to complete the drag and must always maintain control of the dummy. - 2.
+- 1. Loaded stair climb the applicant will remove a 12kg kettlebell from the locker of an appliance and carry it to the top of a staircase and back down a total of two (2 times). - 2.
+Simulated Rescue -will drag an 80kg dummy around a 30m course.
+Applicants can only the short shoulder strap to complete the drag and must always maintain control and continuous movement of the dummy. - 3.
 Equipment Handling Stage One the applicant, with the assistance of a firefighter, removes a long extension ladder from the top of the appliance and places it onto the ground.
-The applicant then moves to another ladder attached to a base plate and underruns it to the vertical position, holds for five seconds before returning it to the ground. - 3.
-Equipment Handling Stage Two the applicant with the assistance of a firefighter rehouses the long extension ladder. - 4.
+The applicant then moves to another ladder attached to a base plate and underruns it to the vertical position, holds for five seconds before returning it to the ground. - 4.
+Equipment Handling Stage Two the applicant with the assistance of a firefighter rehouses the long extension ladder. - 5.
 Hose Drag the applicant must drag a fully charged 40mm hose a total of 180m.
 The hose length is 30m.
-The drag is completed in increments (30m, 60m, 60m and 30m) and water is shown for five seconds on three occasions. - 5.
-Heavy Tool Lift the applicant is required to hold the Lucas Cutters and Spreaders at three different positions at varied heights for 20 seconds each.
-The heavy tools weigh 19.3kgs and 19.7kgs respectively.
+The drag is completed in increments (30m, 60m, 60m and 30m) and water is shown for five seconds on three occasions. - Heavy Tool Lift the applicant is required to hold the Lucas Cutters and Spreaders at three different positions at varied heights for 20 seconds each.
+A maximum of 20 second rest period is allowed between respective tool holds.
+The heavy tools weigh 19.5kgs and 19.7kgs respectively.

 This stage may be conducted in smaller groups.
-The allocation to groups will be on a predetermined basis and DFES is unable to consider individual requests.
+The allocation to groups will be on a pre-determined basis and DFES is unable to consider individual requests.